by Tom Lang

 Finally, if the fish appears healthy and is actively feeding, you can contract with a local aquarium service company like Aquarius Aquarium, Inc. to quarantine your new purchase for you or you can set up your own quarantine aquarium.

-Keep in mind that any quarantine tank must also have an established biological filter just like any aquarium before you purchase your new fish or fishes.
+Keep in mind that any quarantine tank must also have a fully established biological filter just like any aquarium before you purchase your new fish or fishes.
 If not, you will encounter the same problems as those customers who buy their new aquarium and fish on the same day.